Helco/PLocalSim/readme.txt

 I have also used https://github.com/driverdan/node-XMLHttpRequest/blob/master/lib/XMLHttpRequest.js.

 Testing of my changes have been very minimal.
 I was basically waiting for my Pebble watch (on backorder) to be delivered and was too excited to wait before getting started.

+The weather and quotes example faces should work well.